CissiWong/product-page-from-api/README.md

 ### Iterate over the data

-In the `code/src/product.json` file there's an array of products in JSON format –– basically just normal JavaScript objects.
-This is the data you will be using to fill your product listing.
-The starter code is set up to require this file and makes it available through the `productsJson` variable.

-When the project is running, if you navigate to http://localhost:3000/ in the browser and look in the console, you'll see the products list printed out.
-It is being loaded from the JSON file we mentioned before.
+Use the old `product.json` from the previous assignment to populate the database.

-Your task is to iterate over this array and render at least one component for each product to build up the page from reusable components.
+You should iterate over the data you fetch from your API and render at least one component for each product to build up the page from reusable components.
 Every product listing should have the following data rendered:

 * `name`
 * `price`